 The Foundation recognizes that there are many ways that organizations and communities can contribute to advancing this objective.
 With that understanding, this RFP imposes few limitations on the approach that applicants may take.
-Projects must primarily serve residents of the cities of Philadelphia and/or Camden and may focus on direct service, policy or system change, outreach and education, or other ways to advance the objective.
+Projects must take place in and primarily serve residents of the cities of Philadelphia and/or Camden and may focus on capital improvements, policy or systems change, outreach and education, or other ways to advance the objective.
 Proposals may have a small geographic focus or may seek to make change on a citywide scale.

 Regardless of the approach, all applicants should provide a compelling explanation for how their proposed work will advance the objective above.
-The specific criteria that will be used to assess all proposals can be found on pages 7-8 of this document.
+The specific criteria that will be used to assess all proposals can be found on pages 8-9 of this document.